code-shm/AI-ML-Project-Russian-Roulette-/README.md

 # RULES

-- a total of 6 bullets are used in the game
+- A total of 6 bullets are used in the game
 - 3 lives each will be given to both the dealer and the player
-- press click to start the game (it begins with the turn of the dealer)
+- Press click to start the game (it begins with the turn of the dealer)
-- you have the option of either pressing 1 or 0 to shoot yourself or the dealer
+- You have the option of either pressing 1 or 0 to shoot yourself or the dealer
-- after deciding on what to do select the click option
+- After deciding on what to do select the click option

 # CODE DESCRIPTION